 Who will have access to my information?

-Heathrow and trusted third parties including professional advisers will have access to your information for the purposes set out above.
-Your information will be held by trusted third parties, on Heathrow’s behalf, in secure databases.
+Heathrow and trusted third parties, including professional advisers, will have access to your information for the purposes set out above.
+Your information will be held by trusted third parties (including WSP UK Limited or TerraQuest Limited, depending on your location), on Heathrow’s behalf, in secure databases.
 Apart from the information published in the Book of Reference, we will keep information we receive from you within Heathrow and our trusted third parties except where disclosure is required or permitted by law, for example to government bodies and law enforcement agencies or (in the case of your mortgage reference) to your lender or the mortgagee.

 Your information collected during the land referencing process, is primarily processed in the UK.
-WSP UK Limited one of Heathrow’s trusted third parties, may transfer your data overseas to WSP Consultants India Svt Limited with the appropriate safeguards in place.
+WSP UK Limited, may transfer your data overseas to WSP Consultants India Svt Limited with the appropriate safeguards in place.

 Will my information be made public?